 - If no acupuncture will be available or if you won’t be in one place long enough to make an appointment with another acupuncturist, ask your practitioner if there are things you can do while you are away to keep from sliding back and experiencing an increase in symptoms.
 He or she may give you breathing or relaxation exercises, stretches, herbs, materials for performing moxibustion on yourself or may indicate points on your body where you or your travelling companion can apply acupressure on a daily or every-other-day basis.

 - Enjoy yourself and relax!
-Even if you do lose some ground in your treatment while away, you will re-gain it quickly when you return to home and regular treatments.
+Even if you do lose some ground in your treatment while away, you will re-gain it quickly when you return to home and regular treatments from OTC health solutions.
 Do make an appointment for the week you get back, so you don’t lose even more time by forgetting to make an appointment in the post-vacation chaos.

 Book an appointment online with Julie Permut, Lic Ac or call 603-924-6624 for appointment availability or to ask a question about acupuncture.